-Data protection is crucial for protecting your business's continuity.
-If your only data backup is on a computer, and the hard disk fails or is damaged by a power surge, your business data is gone.
+Data backup is crucial for protecting your business's continuity.
+If your only backup is on a single desktop/laptop computer or mobile device and it's lost or stolen, your business data is gone.
 And having paper copies of business data isn't adequate data protection; what if your business premises burn to the ground or experience severe flooding?
 Once again the data you need to carry on your business could be irretrievably lost.

 For adequate data protection, you need to establish a data backup system that follows these three steps:

 - Create backups on reliable media or in the cloud

 - If using media for backups keep the devices in a secure, off-site location

 The basic rule for business data protection is that if losing the data will interfere with doing business, back it up.
 Desktop software programs can be reinstalled if required, but recovering the details of transactions or business correspondence is impossible if those files are lost or damaged beyond repair.

 Backups are normally periodic, short term images of data for disaster recovery purposes.
 Archiving, meanwhile, generally refers to long-term storage of data that is no longer in regular use but can be restored if need be (for example, a finished project or data from a former client).

 Backup Critical Business Data

 There are two steps to successful data backup;